xxsqwe/notry/README.md

 ===============================================================================
 - certs - certificates for the coordinator(also for the Judge)
 -  examples - evaluation code for avowal and key exchange protocl
-     - examples/avow.rs - evaluation code for avowal
+     - examples/avow.rs - evaluation code for avowal, timers are setted in this code.
      - examples/coord.rs - evaluation code for coordinator(also for the avowal Judge)
      - examples/gencert.rs - a script for generating certificate of the Judge
      - examples/rachet.rs - integreted code for key exchange evaluation.
-Participants are indicated by their roles passing to this program.
+Parties can either be Alice or Bob when running this program.
 Also timers are setted in this code.
 - src - source code for the main branch
      - src/avow.rs - implementation of avowal
      - src/key_exchange - implementation of the key exchange protocol